 Now you are dying to know about the actual cost to you, so here’s the moment you have been waiting for (or actually reading this article for)!
 Taking into account all the factors, the estimated total cost of bell-bottom pier foundation repair is broken down into three levels of repair: minimal, average, and extensive sized projects.

-A minimal project that only touches on a small part of your home would be around $8,000.
-A more average-sized foundation repair project that needs partial work around the perimeter of the home would run you about $18,000.
-An extensive foundation repair job that needs both perimeter and interior piers will be upwards of $40,000.
+A minimal drilled bell-bottom pier foundation repair project that only touches on a small part of your home would be between $7,000 to $9,000.
+A more average-sized repair that needs partial work around the perimeter of the home would run you from $13,000 to $18,000.
+An extensive foundation repair job that needs both perimeter and interior drilled piers will be upwards of $50,000 or more.

 *Disclaimer Alert* These prices are estimations for educational purposes only and may change depending on the extent of repairs and underlying issues.
 This pricing also applies to our area of Central Texas but may or may not be estimable in other regions or states.